 Curriculum: Curriculum is developed from kindergarten through high school for consistency from one grade level to another and from school to school.
 District curriculum reflects each content area's Strategic Curriculum Review process and aligns with Arizona Academic Standards.
 Curriculum is usually revised by teachers and content specialists and reviewed by a parent advisory panel every seven years.

 Destiny Library Resource Centers: This website features information that can help students generate ideas, guide investigations, develop the imagination and write research papers.

 DIBELS: The Dynamic Indicator of Basic Early Literacy Skills is a reading fluency assessment tool developed at the University of Oregon.
 It is used in the district and is approved under the federal Reading First program.

 Distance Learning: The online curriculum is hosted by state-certified MPS teachers.
-The program serves students in kindergarten through high school.
+The program serves students in sixth grade through high school.
 Students may earn a diploma though this individual learning and independent study program.